A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

 It is useful to denote a scalar product of any space-time object with $-{\bf {\bar n}}_t$ by the symbol `${\bar {\perp}}$'; this operation defines a normal projection.
-Analogously any projection into a FHS may be performed by taking scalar products with ${\bf {\bar h}}_t$.
-To avoid confusion about whether we are dealing with a space-time object or a space object intrinsic to the FHSs we will label space objects with a ``hat'' if necessary.
-That is, the space objects ${\bf {\hat A}}_t$ are the result of a maximal number of spatial projections of the space-time object ${\bf A}_t$ with ${\bf {\bar h}}_t$.
+Analogously, any projection into a FHS may be performed by taking scalar products with ${\bf {\bar h}}_t$.
+To avoid confusion about whether we are dealing with a space-time object or a space object intrinsic to the FHSs, we will label space objects with a ``hat'' if necessary.
+That is, a maximal number of projections of the space-time object ${\bf {\bar A}}_t$ with $-{\bf {\bar n}}_t$ or ${\bf {\bar h}}_t$ will result in various space objects ${\bf {\hat {\bar A}}}_t$ (which object will depend on the exact projections made).